-- Contains a representative, rare, or unique example of a natural or nearnatural wetland type found within the appropriate biogeographic region. - Supports vulnerable, endangered, or critically endangered species or threatened ecological communities; - Supports populations of plant and/or animal species important for maintaining the biological diversity of a particular biogeographical region. - Supports plant and/or animal species at a critical state in their life cycles, or provides refuge during adverse conditions; - Regularly supports 20,000 or more water birds. - Regularly supports one percent (1%) of the individuals in a population of one species or sub-species of water bird; - Supports a significant proportion of indigenous fish subspecies, species or families, life-history stages, species interactions and/or populations that are representative of wetland benefits and/or values and thereby contributes to global biological diversity; - Either is an important source of food for fishes, spawning ground, nursery and/or migration path on which fish stocks, within the wetland or elsewhere, depend. - Regularly supports one percent (1%) of the individuals in a population of one species or subspecies of wetland-dependent non-avian animal species.
+- Contains a representative, rare, or unique example of a natural or near-natural wetland type found within the appropriate biogeographic region. - Supports vulnerable, endangered, or critically endangered species or threatened ecological communities; - Supports populations of plant and/or animal species important for maintaining the biological diversity of a particular biogeographical region. - Supports plant and/or animal species at a critical state in their life cycles, or provides refuge during adverse conditions; - Regularly supports 20,000 or more water birds. - Regularly supports one percent (1%) of the individuals in a population of one species or sub-species of water bird; - Supports a significant proportion of indigenous fish subspecies, species or families, life-history stages, species interactions and/or populations that are representative of wetland benefits and/or values and thereby contributes to global biological diversity;

+- Either is an important source of food for fishes, spawning ground, nursery and/or migration path on which fish stocks, within the wetland or elsewhere, depend. - Regularly supports one percent (1%) of the individuals in a population of one species or subspecies of wetland-dependent non-avian animal species.

-Basing on the above criteria, member countries of the Nile basin region have designated the following sites as wetlands of international importance.
+Basing on the above criteria, some of the following sites in the Nile Basin countries have designated as Ramsar sites as wetlands of international importance (See table 1 in module 1).